Tuesday, March 4, 2025

-CDC adds COVID-19 vaccine to basic vaccination schedule for children and adolescents
+CDC adds vaccine against COVID-19 to the basic vaccination schedule for children and adolescents

 CDC adds COVID-19 vaccine in basic vaccination schedule for children and adolescents